 Fast ForWord is a neuroscience-based intervention that uses the principles of brain plasticity—the ability of the brain to rewire and improve—to target the root causes of slow academic progress in students with disabilities, struggling readers, and ELLs.
 Students who use the program can make fast progress, increasing their reading skill level up to two years in as little as three months.
 They continue to make progress long after they are done with the intervention.

 Making the state’s largest single-year gain in District Performance Score

-From 2015 to 2016, LPSS raised its District Performance Score (DPS) from 89.2 point to 96.3 points.
+From 2015 to 2016, LPSS raised its District Performance Score (DPS) from 89.2 points to 96.3.
 “This growth marks the largest single-year gain in district performance since the Louisiana Department of Education began assigning performance scores to schools and districts in 2001,” said Aguillard.
 “We’re now ranked in the top 20 districts in the state.”

 LPSS rose in all six measures used to calculate a DPS.
 It gained 3.7 points on the Grades 3–8 Assessment Index, 3.5 points on the Dropout Credit Accumulation Index, 3.8 points on the End-of-Course (EOC) Assessment Index, 16.9 points on the ACT Index, 11.3 points on the Strength of Diploma Index, and 14.2 points on the Cohort Graduation Rate Index based on a 7.1 percent increase in the cohort graduation rate.

 In addition, 85 percent of schools (34 of 40) posted positive gains.
 “This continues to move the school system closer to our goal of achieving an A rating,” said Aguillard.

 Further, the Louisiana Department of Education recognized three Lafayette Parish schools as Top Gains Schools, which are identified as A schools that improved by 5 or more points in their School Performance Score (SPS) or schools graded B or below that improved by 10 or more SPS points.